mbahomaid/freecodecamp-labs/1-html/3-forms-and-tables/2-book-catalog/README.md

 - Try to add your own personal style while keeping the functionality intact.
 - Ensure all table elements are properly structured for better readability and accessibility.
-- Use proper HTML5 validation for form fields.

 ## Example Project